lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 Besides encapsulating the code responsible for the transformation, `TransactionListTwoSourcesTransformer` has a few other significant changes:

-- the data is passed into the class at initialization, instead of being accessed directly.
-This was done to make it easier to set up tests for the transformer.
+- instead of being accessed directly, the data is passed into the class at initialization.
+This makes it easier to set up tests for the transformer.
 - the group types have been encapsulated by the `TransactionGroup` class.
-- the responsibility for conversion of input data has been moved to the `TransactionModel` class.
+- responsibility of converting input data to internal format has been moved to the `TransactionModel` class.
-- the responsibility for conversion of output data has been moved to the `TransactionListAdapter`.
+- responsibility of converting data to output format has been moved to the `TransactionListAdapter`.
-- the iterator on the array of transactions has been replaced with an `IndexingIterator`.​
+- the iterator on the array of transactions has been replaced with an `IndexingIterator`.

 These changes leave the `TransactionListTwoSourceTransformer` with one responsibility: convert the primitive data input to primitive output by recognizing the date groupings and exceptions, as well as calculating a total and grand total.
 This is pretty simple.
-In a future post I elaborate on how the structure of code was designed.
+In a future post I will elaborate on how the structure of code was designed.

 ```swift
 class TransactionListTwoSourceTransformer {